Kalkan Mediterranean Coast, Turkey Travel Guide

 Arrive at Dalaman (DLM) or Antalya (AYT) airport at least 2-3 hours before your international flight.
 This is especially important during peak season due to potential security and check-in queues.

-Both Dalaman and Antalya airports provide a range of facilities for departing travelers.
+Both Dalaman and Antalya airports offer a wide array of facilities for departing travelers.

-Find out if your airline offers online check-in-in.
-This helps you save time at the airport, especially if you only have carry-on luggage.
+Verify if your airline offers online check-in-in.
+This can save time at the airport, especially if you only have carry-on luggage.

-Double-check your weight limits for luggage for your individual airline and flight class to prevent extra luggage charges.
+Double-check your luggage weight limits for your individual airline and flight class to prevent extra luggage charges.

-Be mindful of liquid restrictions for carry-on luggage (100ml containers, fitted in a transparent bag).
+Be mindful of liquid restrictions for carry-for your bags (100ml containers, fitted in a transparent bag).